Sibley included in England Lions squad

 There is no place for Lancashire batter Liam Livingstone, who impressed in white-ball cricket this summer, and is part of England's squad for the T20 World Cup, which precedes the Ashes tour.

+England all-rounder Ben Stokes also posted a video on social media on Thursday of him batting for the first time since a second operation on his finger.

+Stokes is taking an indefinite break from the game for mental health reasons, and Bobat said the video was "hugely positive" and that Stokes' "energy and excitement was returning" but "there is no pressure or expectation".

-Coaching appointments for the tour will be announced in due course.
+Coaching appointments for the Lions tour will be announced in due course.

 The squad will shadow the main 17-man group that was announced on Sunday, and provide warm-up opposition for two intra-squad games and be reserves in case of any injuries.